-Sarah Ferguson Had ‘Regret’ As Kate Middleton Wed Prince William, Would Advice Younger Self To ‘Don’t Blow It’
+Sarah Ferguson Had ‘Regret’ As Kate Middleton Wed Prince William, Would Advise Younger Self To ‘Don’t Blow It’

 — DailyNewsOnline365 (@DNO365) August 17, 2018

-However, it’s likely that Philip may have to face Sarah face-to-face during the wedding, and any sign of rivalry could be captured for the whole world to see.
+However, it’s likely that Philip may have to see Sarah face-to-face during the wedding, and any sign of rivalry could be captured for the whole world to see.

 And that’s not the only point of contention over Princess Eugenie’s wedding.
 It was recently revealed that her security costs of a whopping $2.5 million would be handed over to the British taxpayers, which has some people angered over the lavish event.